Skip to content

 Where it fires

 Like 4769, 4768 lands on the issuing Domain Controller only.
-The client doesn't see it; the target service doesn't see it.
-To detect anything from 4768, you need Security collection from every DC — KAPE-style for one-off engagements, WEF for steady-state.
+The client does not see it.
+The target service does not see it.
+To detect anything from 4768, you need Security collection from every DC.
+KAPE-style for one-off engagements, WEF for steady state.

 What the record contains